 During a run, drink when you need to.
 There will be regular water points along the course so make sure you check out the event guide or website for where these will be located.
 As you approach a drinks station, make eye contact with someone holding a drink out, so that they know you are going to take it from them.
 This saves you missing out or ending up with a drink down your t-shirt.
 If you are taking part in a big, busy event, it’s polite (not to mention sensible) to avoid veering across the road to get a drink or coming to a sudden halt when you’ve got one.

 Toilet queues are an occupational hazard for runners, so allow plenty of time for your pre-run visit to the loo.
 But once you’ve been, try to resist the urge to go again – it’s most likely nerves (especially if you don’t customarily need to go three times an hour!)
 The chances are you’ll forget all about the urge once you’ve started running.

 When you cross the finish line (and you will!), don’t stop suddenly.
-Keep moving while your heart rate and breathing rate get back to normal.
-And remember to stretch out your muscles (unless they are very sore and tender, in which case it’s best to leave stretching for another day).
-Eat and drink something within the first half hour of finishing and change into some warm dry clothes and footwear.
+Put on some warm, dry clothes and footwear to avoid getting cold and keep moving while your heart rate and breathing rate get back to norm.
+Whilst you move, add in some exercises to stretch out your muscles (unless they are sore and tender, in which case it’s best to leave stretching for another day). and collect you goody bag once which has snacks in it but you can bring your own too.